-Winning a contract with estate agents is a great way for your gas and heating company to get regular, guaranteed business.
+Winning an estate agent contract is a great way for your gas and heating company to get regular income.

-Larger estate agents aren’t going to hand service and gas safety certificate contracts to just anyone—they’re looking for reliable plumbing, heating, and gas businesses that can provide them with a certain level of service.
+However, estate agencies aren’t going to hand over service or gas safety certificate contracts to just any business… they’re looking for reliable service businesses that can provide them with a high-levl of care.

-At the end of the article, you can download our free guide on how to get estate agents’ business!
+Not only that, but at the end of the article, you can download our free guide on how to get estate agents’ business.

-How can I win an estate agents contract?
+How can I win an estate agent contract?

 Come prepared.Learn all you can about the estate agent, including who currently provides their service work.

 Stand out.
 Have a pro brochure that includes your USP, contact details, and a call to action.

 Set your prices.Do your homework to know what you’ll want to charge, taking into account labour, travel, etc.

 Solve problems.For example, offer to track keys and send Domestic Gas Safety Certificate reminders.

 It’s critical that you’re prepared before approaching any estate agent.